 I have gained a level of understanding about the design of great customer experiences beyond what I even knew existed before.

 I not only have specialist skills and experience in hospitality and tourism but the minutia of customer service detail needed in these particular industries has broadened and deepened my knowledge of how customers interact with products and services across all industries.

-The overall lesson comes from recognising that all the stuff you bump up against during the execution of your ideas make your product better.
+The overall lesson comes from recognising that all the stuff you bump up against during the execution of your ideas makes your product better.
 They are not problems, they are opportunities to improve and the way in which you respond to them is where your offering becomes special and unique.

 Not everyone has the chance or the means to launch their own thing.
 But you can also tap into this experience by spending more time with your clients and really getting inside their organisations.
 Be led by empathy, not frustration.
 Get in and get your hands dirty.